-Section 17C.240.300 Exceptions
+Section 17C.240.290 Exceptions

 - A. Approval Required.
 An exception may be granted from the strict application of the regulations in this Chapter which apply to: (a) sign placement on a parcel or building frontage; (b) sign area; or (3) sign height, as regulated in this Chapter.
 An exception may not be granted to allow any prohibited signs or prohibited sign features, as described in Section 17C.240.070, or for any other purpose not listed in this subsection A. The exception procedure in this Section does not apply to any street Right-of-Way Use permit or Building permit. - B. Need for Sign Permit, Consolidation of Processing.
-An application for an exception may be submitted before or concurrent with the associated sign permit application. - C. Review Procedures.
-The following steps shall be followed in the processing of sign exception applications (hyperlink to appropriate section of the City's Permit Processing chapter):
+An application for an exception may be submitted before or concurrent with the associated sign permit application.
+No sign permit application requiring an exception for issuance will be processed without a sign exception application unless the applicant specifically requests that the application be processed without an exception. - C. Review Procedures.
+The following steps shall be followed in the processing of sign exception applications (hyperlink to appropriate section of the City's Permit Processing chapter): - Determination of Complete Application (Section \\.\\.\\) - 2.
+Determination of Consistency (Section \\\.\\.) - 3.
+Notice of Decision by Director (Section \\\.\\) - 4.
+Administrative Appeal, if any (open record hearing, Section . . )